KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Guide.md

 ## 4: Start Spreading the Word

-Share your unique ambassador referral link with businesses.
+Share your unique ambassador referral link with businesses you know can benefit from Chimoney.
 Encourage them to sign up with Chimoney using your link and experience the benefits firsthand.

 **Here's How to get your Referral Link**
 - Sign up for a Chimoney account on [Dash.chimoney.io](https://dash.chimoney.io/)